Research that makes company agents safer,

 Research only earns its place when it clarifies how Astro designs agentic systems, retrieval pipelines, or workflow intelligence in practice.

-If a research question maps to a live operational problem, the next step is usually delivery.
+If a research question maps to work your team still does manually, the next step is usually delivery.

-We use the archive to sharpen architecture, evaluation, and decision quality before a system touches production.
+We use the archive to sharpen architecture, evaluation, and decision quality before a company agent touches production.